NEW: King Juan Carlos apologized upon leaving the hospital

-"I am very sorry.
-I made a mistake and it won't happen again," the king told Spanish state television TVE as he left a Madrid hospital, where he underwent hip surgery last weekend after falling on the hunting trip in Botswana.
+“I am very sorry.
+I made a mistake and it won’t happen again,” the king said on Spanish state television as he left the hospital.

 The trip was intended to be a private outing for the 74-year-old king, unknown to the media and most Spaniards, until he was rushed back to Madrid and underwent replacement surgery on his right hip.